-- 1. Teacher Preparation: Select small moments stories from a variety of places (e.g., literature books, student written, teacher written or class shared writing pieces) that match one or more of the possible categories.
-Fill out the following page of available text.
-Tips: Introduce a few categories in one lesson, then add more categories as the writing workshop unit progresses.
-Besides literature books, review guided reading books for texts with simple story structures.
-On the student chart, My Small Moment Ideas, add the category and a corresponding graphic to match.

-- A. Home (story idea from kindergarten)

-- B. School (story idea from kindergarten)

-- C. Family (story idea from kindergarten)

-- D. Friends (story idea from kindergarten)

-- E. Feelings (ex. a time you were scared, a time you were super happy, etc.)

-- F. Recess

-- G. Sports

-- H. Vacations

-- I. Celebrations

-- J. Pets

-- K. Time you learned a lesson

-- L. Time you did something well

-- M. Time in nature (observation or activity)

-- N. Other

-- 2. Share a small moment story and discuss how it fits a particular category.
+- E. Feelings (ex. a time you were scared, a time you were super happy, etc.) Session 1 in unit - F. Recess - G. Sports - H. Vacations - I. Holidays/Celebrations - J. Pets - K. Time you learned a lesson - L. Time you did something well - M. Time in nature (observation or activity) - N. Other - 2.
+Class Read Aloud for Generating Ideas (optional) Read and discuss Ralph Tells a Story by Abby Hanlon. - 3.
+Share a small moment story and discuss how it fits a particular category.
 Define that category, if necessary.
-(If the sample piece is a familiar text, may only need to show front cover and/or title).

-- 3. Prompt students to make a text-to-self connection for the category.
+(If the sample piece is a familiar text, may only need to show front cover and/or title). - 4.
+Prompt students to make a text-to-self connection for the category.
 Emphasize looking for a time they did something under that category.
 (Example: Think of a time you did something special with a friend?
-Think of a time at a celebration you did something? etc.) They may list several different times or story ideas under each category.

-- 4. Provide a means to record writing ideas.
+Think of a time at a celebration you did something? etc.) They may list several different times or story ideas under each category. - 5.
+Provide a means to record writing ideas.
 Some teachers use tiny topic notebooks and others provide a chart with the category and a related graphic.
-See sample add/delete categories and add a graphic for each area listed.

-- 5. Tip: Make a teacher small moments idea chart ahead of time, so can share with students during the lesson.

-- 6. Tip: Have students share their writing ideas, so other students get ideas for their own work.
+See sample add/delete categories and add a graphic for each area listed. - 6.
+Tip: Make a teacher small moments idea chart ahead of time that could be shared with students during the lesson. - 7.
+Tip: Have students share their writing ideas, so other students get ideas for their own work.